silaslovescode/THREEjs-3d-programming/README.md

+# ABC COMMUNITY REPO
-# 🥉 Three.js Tutorials for building in the metaverse
+🥉 Three.js Tutorials for building in the metaverse . by silas to ABC community

 This repo contains the code for my Three.js tutorial series on YouTube.
 Each folder is self-contained and corresponds to a specific video.
 For example, the `04-dat-gui` folder contains the code for the 4th Three.js tutorial (Dat.GUI Setup Guide and Tutorial).